15 Things You Should Never Do To Your Car

 Never Mix Up Brake Fluid and Power Steering Fluid

 A one-pint bottle of power steering fluid looks almost like a one-pint bottle of brake fluid.
 That’s why so many DIYers mix them up (it happens more often than you think).
-If you add the wrong fluid to your power steering or brake system, the repair can easily cost upwards of $1,000.
+If you add the wrong fluid to your power steering or brake system, the repair can easily cost thousands.

 Power steering fluid swells the seals in a brake system, causing total brake failure.
 To fix the mistake, the shop has to rebuild or replace the master cylinder, calipers, wheel cylinders and proportioning valve.
 Sometimes they even have to replace expensive ABS components.
 Pouring brake fluid into your power steering reservoir is just as damaging because brake fluid isn’t a lubricant, so it causes pump and steering gear failure.
 Always double check before you refill your brake or power steering fluid reservoirs.